switchupcb/disgo/_contribution/libraries/LOGGING.md

 # Logging

 Logging is used to provide information throughout the application.
-Disgo uses [**Zerolog**](https://github.com/rs/zerolog) for performant zero-allocation logging.
+Disgo uses `zerolog` for performant zero-allocation logging.

 ## Other Benchmarks